StackVista/stackstate-cli/internal/stackstate_client/docs/NodeApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiNodeSettingsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiNodeListTypesRequest struct via the builder pattern

 ### Return type